Skip to Content

 In actual combat, this is the king of knives.
 Sometimes people think that a long combat knife means a machete knife.
 But it is not necessarily true.

 The length of the knife’s deep penetration and extended reach enhance lethality.
 Downsides include exponentially more time carrying the extra ounces than enjoying the tactical advantages.
-Also, the extra split second it can take the longer blade to clear the sheath could be devastatingly crucial in combat.

 Choosing the Blade Material